One of the first questions guests have when planning to go to Russia is how to say “Hello”.

-“Привет” means “hi”.
+“Привет” means “hi”, but in Russia “hi” is to only be used casually with people that you are close friends with, or people who are decidedly younger than you.
 In my native nation of the United States of America, I pretty much feel comfortable saying “Hi” to just about anyone.
-However, “Hi” in Russian is more informal.
+However, “Hi” in Russian has a very informal connotation.
 It’s more like “S’going down, rockdawg?” or “Whassup, dogmeat?”, which are not greetings you would use while conversing with Heads of State, bishops, or applying for a bank loan.
 Unless, of course, you are applying for a loan and you are Snoop Dogg.

 Speaking of bishops.
 There is a bishop here in Moscow who I see from time to time.
 Well, he started saying “Привет” to me.
 I interpreted this to mean that the bishop wanted a less formal relationship.
 I would always reply with a “Здравствуйте”, but then I turned the situation over in my mind a few times and decided that I should also be friendly.
 Well, I recently changed the tires on my car from winter (studded) tires to summer (non-studded) tires.
 I was carrying two of my winter (studded) tires to storage, which is a bit of a clumsy affair.
 As I awkwardly rounded a corner carrying these two tires, I ran into the bishop and said “Привет!”.
 Well, the bishop kind of broke eye contact and said “Здравствуйте”.
 Then I saw my mistake.
 He had some kind of assistant with him and it wasn’t proper for me to suggest that we were so familiar in another person’s presence.
 If only I could see around corners I would have saved us all a lot of embarrassment.

 What about you?
 Are you an American in Russia who can’t seem to stop greeting everyone constantly?
 Are you a Russian who can’t understand why Americans don’t take off their gloves to shake hands?
 Any other awkward greeting stories?
-What is the solution to this international catastrophe?
 Be sure to comment below.